 Genomics - the power to revolutionise healthcare

-In this lecture Professor Bill Newman will discuss the technological advances in genomic medicine that now allow us to undertake whole genome sequencing for an individual in a time frame and at a cost that make it feasible as a test within standard healthcare: this will improve diagnostics and decision-making regarding patient's care and treatment.
+In this lecture Professor Bill Newman will discuss the technological advances in genomic medicine that now allow us to undertake whole genome sequencing for an individual in a time frame and at a cost that make it feasible as a test within standard healthcare.

 Virtually every human ailment has some basis in our genes.
 Until recently, doctors were able to take genetics into consideration only in cases of birth defects and a limited set of other diseases which have very simple, predictable inheritance patterns because each is caused by a change in a single gene.
 But now with the vast trove of data about human DNA generated by genomic research, scientists and clinicians have more powerful tools to study the role that multiple genetic factors acting together and with the environment play in much more complex diseases.
 Ultimately, it appears inevitable that treatments for such diseases will be tailored to a patient's particular genomic makeup.
 Professor Newman will explore how we should use this technology for patient benefit and the areas where it have will have the greatest impact.

 He will also look at the ethical and technical challenges that it raises and examine whether the new technologies will speed us toward new therapies and ways to care for people with cancer and rare inherited disorders.
 Finally, Professor Newman will consider what future advances in genomic medicine we will see over the next decade and how we can ensure that these are adopted in an equitable way.